dvklopfenstein/timetracker/README.md

 # Timetracker-csv
 Claim your power.
 Track your time on your terms.

-Track time spent on multiple projects, one repo at a time.
+Track time spent on multiple projects, one repo at a time from the CLI.

-A lightweight, repo-based, researcher username-based, command-line time tracker that stores data in csv spreadsheets.
+Timetracker-csv is a lightweight, repo-based, researcher username-based, command-line time tracker that stores data in csv spreadsheets.

 <p align="center"><img src="https://github.com/dvklopfenstein/timetracker/raw/main/docs/images/work_in_progress.png" alt="work in progress" width="500"/></p>